-- Draw your belly button in and tuck through your pelvis, rounding your spine.
+- Breathe in then draw your bellybutton in and tuck through your pelvis, rounding your spine.

 - Spread your shoulder blades and push away from the ground.

-- Drop your stomach towards ground, arching your tailbone to ceiling.
+- As you breathe out, drop your stomach toward the ground, arching your tailbone to the ceiling.

 Move 3: Downward Dog to Plank